Ladcze/azure-resume/README.md

 - main.js contains visitor counter code

 ## Demo site
-- You can vieew the live site via https://resume.ladcze.click
+- You can view the live site via https://resume.ladcze.click
-- - The counter functions requires some tweak so it snot working on the live site (but does locally).
+- - The counter functions requires some tweak as it isn't working on the live site (but does locally).
 I hope to rectify this soon.
 Cheers